 The annual reports provide a summary of the management and administration of the Access to Information Act and the Privacy Act within Public Services and Procurement Canada.

-- 2015-16 Annual report on the Access to Information Act PDF version (788KB) Help with alternative formats and plug-ins
+- 2015 to 2016 Annual report on the Access to Information Act

-- 2014-15 Annual report on the Access to Information Act PDF version (896KB) Help with alternative formats and plug-ins
+- 2014 to 2015 Annual report on the Access to Information Act

 Info Source: Sources of federal government and employee information